signalfx/gcp_workload_identity_federation/cli/README.md

 ## Modifying config to API request

-When you are planning to set up an integration using API call, then config needs to be encoded into string.
-It can be achieved via such command:
+When you are planning to set up an integration using API, then config needs to be encoded into string.
+It can be achieved via the following command:

 ```bash
 jq -c '.' <<config_path>> | jq tostring